tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 indicates that the server will send with the client's CID but does not wish the client to use a CID (or again, alternately, to use a zero-length CID).

+Whenever a zero-length CID has been negotiated then the RFC 6347-defined record format MUST be used (see Section 4.1 of {{RFC6347}}).
+For example, in {{dtls-example2}} the use of a connection ID has been successfully negotiated between a client and a server whereby the client uses the record format defined in this specification to transmit the CID value (100) to the server while the server still uses the RFC 6347-defined record format without a CID when transmitting a record to the client.

 When a session is resumed, the "connection_id" extension is negotiated afresh, not retained from previous connections in